romeric/Fastor/README.md

 ltranspose(lcofactor(A));  // transformed to ladjoint(A), O(n^2) reduction in memory access
 ltranspose(ladjoint(A));   // transformed to lcofactor(A), O(n^2) reduction in memory access
 ~~~
-Note that there are situations that the user writes a complex chain of operations, perhaps for readibility purpose, but Fastor delays the evaluation of the expression and checks if an equivalent but efficient expression can be computed.
+Note that there are situations that the user may write a complex chain of operations in the most verbose way, perhaps for readibility purposes, but Fastor delays the evaluation of the expression and checks if an equivalent but efficient expression can be computed.
 The computed expression always binds back to the base tensor overhead free, without a runtime virtual table/pointer penalty.

 ### Boolean tensor algebra
 A set of boolean tensor routines are available in Fastor.
 Note that, whenever possible most of these operations are performed at compile time